QuTech-Delft/OpenQL/docs/feedback.rst

     *   -   tCcCondgate
         -   20
         -
-        -   output a conditional gate
+        -   output a gate conditional on DSM data
     *   -   tCcOutputDio
         -   ~10
         -